 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The research thesis is a 24 unit course in total – each part is a 12 unit course, and this is equivalent to a full-time commitment of one semester (generally 40 hours per week over an extended semester of five months) or half-time over two semesters (20 hours per week over ten months).

 Learning Activities SummaryOnline resources or workshops to assist in the development of preliminary skills (e.g. Endnote, Word for long documents) will be made available to students to support their research.

 Milestone Item Description 1 Research proposal To be lodged by week 2 of the first semester of enrolment 2 Ethics application If applicable, to be lodged as soon as practical, preferably prior to enrolment 3 Independent research Undertaken under the guidance of a supervisor 4 Literature review A literature review of about 4,500 words is to be prepared, to provide context for the research, and identify the gaps in current knowledge to be addressed in the research 5 Seminar presentation - Proposal A seminar is presented regarding the proposed research and summarising the literature review.
-6* Seminar presentation - Final About a month before submission for a full-time enrolment, and mid-second semester for a part-time enrolment, a seminar is presented regarding the research undertaken 7* Written thesis The results of the research are submitted in the form of either:
+6* Seminar presentation - Final In the month before submission a seminar is presented regarding the research undertaken 7* Written thesis The results of the research are submitted in the form of either:

 a) a thesis of no more than 30,000 words

 b) at least two manuscripts suitable for submission to a peer-reviewed journal (between 4000 and 7,000 words depending on the author guidelines for the chosen journal)